 CQAS's Green Belt training program is designed for working professionals with little or no prior experience in Lean Six Sigma.
-You will learn tools and methods for improving processes and how to apply them to projects within your organization that generate significant cost savings, greater efficiencies, and higher customer satisfaction.
+Participants learn tools and methods for improving processes and how to apply them to projects that generate significant cost savings, greater efficiencies, and higher customer satisfaction.
 Important tools will be introduced to clearly define a business problem, gather and analyze data, and implement improvements that can be sustained.

-Projects are integrated into the training so that you actively apply tools and concepts directly to your own project.
-Your project will continue beyond formal training and will generate significant benefits to your organization, exponentially higher than the program itself.
-Each project is mentored by a Lean Six Sigma expert from CQAS, and support continues through project completion.
+Projects are integrated into the training so that tools and concepts can be applied directly to real projects that generate significant benefits to sponsoring organizations, exponentially higher than the cost of the program.
+Each project is mentored by a Lean Six Sigma expert from RIT, and support continues through project completion.

 Topical coverage goes beyond Lean Six Sigma tools to leadership and change management essential to driving a culture of performance excellence.
-Immersion and practice ensures that CQAS Green Belts live Lean Six Sigma methods and tools on a daily basis.
+Immersion and practice ensures that RIT Certified Green Belts live Lean Six Sigma methods and tools on a daily basis.

 Spread out over 12 weeks to facilitate project integration and applied learning.
-Project reviews offer direct feedback on your project.
+Project reviews offer direct feedback on each project.

 Active management participation, including manager/sponsor training before the program.

 Instructors have deep expertise in their fields and work with you not only during the program but through completion of your project.
-CQAS is part of a major university and leverages expert faculty, Black Belts, and other professionals who are teachers, consultants, real-world problem solvers, respected speakers, and authors.
+RIT is a major university with expert faculty, Black Belts, and other professionals who are teachers, consultants, real-world problem solvers, respected speakers, and authors.

-CQAS’s Lean Six Sigma Green Belt Certification program helps you generate superior data-driven solutions, improved customer satisfaction, enhanced productivity, and significantly improved bottom-line results.
+CQAS’s Lean Six Sigma Green Belt Certification program helps organizations generate superior data-driven solutions, improved customer satisfaction, enhanced productivity, and significantly improved bottom-line results.

 Blended Online Program

-Unlike self-paced online training, our instructor-led approach keeps you actively engaged with expert instructors and other program participants while still providing flexibility to meet your other commitments.
-Learning materials include pre-recorded lectures, articles and videos, exercises, and quizzes that you complete each week; online “discussion boards”; three “live” project review sessions scheduled in advance to offer direct feedback on all projects; and conference calls or web-conferences as needed.
+Unlike self-paced online training, our instructor-led approach keeps participants actively engaged while still providing flexibility to meet their other commitments.
+Learning materials include pre-recorded lectures, articles and videos, exercises, and quizzes each week; online “discussion boards”; three “live” project review sessions scheduled in advance to offer direct feedback on all projects; and conference calls or web-conferences as needed.

 Certification by CQAS as a Lean Six Sigma Green Belt requires the following:

-Successful completion of training including all course materials and deliverables, attendance (on-campus program), participation in discussions and project reviews;
+Successful completion of training including all course materials and deliverables, and participation in discussions and project reviews;

 Passing score (70) on final exam;

-Completion of a Green Belt project, which you lead, including submission of a final report signed-off by your sponsor or other senior leader, within 2 years of training.
-Final review and approval of your project is done by your CQAS Instructor.
-(Credit is not given for projects that were initiated before the start of CQAS training).
+Completion of a Green Belt project including submission of a final report signed-off by the project sponsor or other senior leader, within 2 years of completing training.
+Final review and approval is done by the RIT instructor.
+(Credit is not given for projects that were initiated before the start of training).

 Black Belt Program

-After completing Green Belt training, you may want to continue on for Black Belt certification.
-CQAS's online Lean Six Sigma Black Belt certification program helps you move from a practitioner role to becoming an expert in Lean Six Sigma prepared to drive process excellence throughout your organization.
+After completing Green Belt training, participants may want to continue on for Black Belt certification.
+CQAS's online Lean Six Sigma Black Belt certification program helps participants move from a practitioner role to becoming an expert in Lean Six Sigma prepared to drive process excellence throughout their organization.
 Black Belts are leaders, change agents, strategic thinkers, trusted coaches, expert resources, and vigilant project managers who lead complex high-value projects that improve customer satisfaction and productivity.
-For more information and special pricing on your Black Belt training when you complete your Green Belt through us, visit our Black Belt Pricing Section.

-Green Belt and Black Belt training are two distinct programs which must be completed separately.
-However, after finishing Green Belt training you may start our Black Belt program even if you have not yet completed your Green Belt project.
-You must still complete a Green Belt project as well as a separate Black Belt project in order to be certified as a Black Belt, but you may find it more convenient to complete both training programs as quickly as possible.
-It may also be convenient to define a Black Belt project that builds upon your Green Belt project.
-Lastly, CQAS offers a discount on Black Belt training if you complete your Green Belt with us - see the Black Belt pricing section.
+Green Belt and Black Belt are two distinct programs which must be completed separately.
+However, we can deliver a Black Belt program shortly after the Green Belt program even if participants have not yet completed their Green Belt projects.
+However, they must still complete a Green Belt project as well as a separate Black Belt project in order to be certified as a Black Belt.
+It may also be convenient, though, to define Black Belt projects that build upon Green Belt projects.

 Yes!
 Green Belts are process improvement specialists with skills that apply across disciplines and industries even though application domains differ.
 For example, professionals in medical and transactional fields may find lean tools more helpful initially while manufacturing professionals often take a more balanced approach to utilizing lean and six sigma tools.
 CQAS integrates lean and six sigma because waste and process variability are challenges across all organizations.
 Examples from different industries and application domains are used in the program to demonstrate the broad applicability of Lean Six Sigma.
 Green Belts are responsible for deciding which tools and methods will be most effective in specific situations within their own organizations.

-Our online format is designed to provide you with flexibility to meet your other commitments from wherever you are while insuring that you are actively engaged with our expert instructors and other program participants.
-Elements include: (1) pre-recorded lectures, articles, videos, and quizzes that you complete each week at your convenience; (2) online “discussion boards” that you participate in each week with other participants at your convenience; (3) several “live” project review sessions scheduled in advance to offer direct feedback on all projects; and (4) conference calls or web-conferences as needed.
+Our online format is designed to provide participants with flexibility to meet their other commitments from wherever they are, while insuring active engagement with our expert instructors and other program participants.
+Elements include: (1) pre-recorded lectures, articles, videos, and quizzes that are completed each week; (2) online “discussion boards” each week with other participants; (3) several “live” project review sessions scheduled in advance to offer direct feedback on all projects; and (4) conference calls or web-conferences as needed.

-You should plan to spend 6-8 hours each week on course materials, homework, discussions, quizzes, and occasional project reviews.
-In addition, you should plan 6-8 hours each week for work on your project, holding team meetings, and preparing for tollgates.
+Participants should plan to spend 6-8 hours each week on course materials, homework, discussions, quizzes, and occasional project reviews.
+In addition, 6-8 hours each week for project work, holding team meetings, and preparing for tollgates.

 Every Green Belt project requires a sponsor whose role is: (1) to help identify in advance an opportunity suitable for a Green Belt project; (2) to help remove roadblocks and support project execution; and (3) to participate in tollgate reviews and sign-off on all tollgates.
-Your direct manager should also provide assurance that he/she understands the demands on your time for and is committed to your success in the program.
+Direct managers should also provide assurance that they understand time demands and are committed to participant success in the program.

-Before starting our Green Belt program, you must have identified an appropriate project “opportunity” with the support of a sponsor.
-You will receive information from us to assist you and your sponsor in selecting an appropriate project.
-We suggest that a suitable Green Belt project returns at least $50,000 in estimated benefits, recognizing that other metrics may be more appropriate to your situation.
-The project should be completed (with sign-off from sponsor and finance) within two years of training.
-Your CQAS Instructor is the final reviewer and approver of your project.
+Before starting our Green Belt program, an appropriate project “opportunity” must be identified with the support of a sponsor.
+CQAS will provide information to assist in selecting appropriate projects.
+We suggest that a suitable Green Belt project returns at least $50,000 in estimated benefits, recognizing that other metrics may be more appropriate to specific situations.
+Projects should be completed (with sign-off from sponsor and finance) within two years of training.
+CQAS instructors are the final reviewers and approvers of projects.

-After the formal training ends, you will have 1 year to complete your project in order to earn Green Belt certification.
-Extensions may be granted for extenuating circumstances but they must be approved by CQAS and your sponsor.
+After the formal training ends, participants have 1 year to complete their projects in order to earn Green Belt certification.
+Extensions may be granted for extenuating circumstances but must be approved by CQAS and the project sponsor.

 No. RIT's online repository is cloud-based and Excel is utilized for statistical tools and examples.
-Examples are also illustrated in Minitab if you prefer this statistical package and have a license, but Minitab is NOT required for the Green Belt program.
+Examples are also illustrated in Minitab if this is the preferred statistical package and your organization has a license, but Minitab is NOT required for the Green Belt program.